 To become an Ornithologist

 If you are searching for a college with the appropriate degrees and courses or one which offers one or more ornithology courses (most four-year colleges do), check with your high school counselor or use a search engine on the WWW to find colleges in your area; then check their websites.
 I am not aware of any university or college that offers a degree in Ornithology. ( Sturt University in Australia offers a postgraduate diploma or certificate in the field.)
-There are a few courses of study in the field, including online degree programs; information.
+There are a few courses of study in the field, but no onlie degree courses that I am aware of.
+Some Information.

 Sometimes a Master's degree is required.
 The difference between a Bachelor of Science and a Master of Science degree is that, in addition to graduate level course work, the student does a research project and presents the project verbally and in writing to a committee of professors.
 This experience allows the student to get advanced training in the field of ornithology that cannot be had by coursework .